-Increased estrogen can lead to an abnormal growth of cell.
+Too much estrogen can lead to an abnormal growth of cells.
 This is called endometrial intraepithelial neoplasia (EIN).
 EIN cells can grow into uterine cancer.
-Treatment may include hormonal therapy or surgery.
-Tests may also be done to see if cancer has developed.
+It is treated with hormonal therapy or surgery.
+Tests may also be done to see if cancer has started.

 Endometrial cancer.
 Merck Manual Professional Version website.
 Available at:

 ...(Click grey area to select URL)

 Renaud MC, Le T, et al. Epidemiology and investigations for suspected endometrial cancer.
 J Obstet Gynaecol Can 2018 Sep;40(9):e703.